gambitproject/jsgte/INFOS/eqdiagrams.md

 the left" should correspond to a "left" strategy, and "goalpost on the right" to a "right" strategy, so one should start this way.

-The *intersections of the best-response correspondence curves* define the Nash equilibria (pairs of mutual best responses), here three of them.
-There will always be at least one such intersection.
-In degenerate games, the mixed equilibrium may just be the endpoint of a *whole interval* of equilibrium strategies.

 ## Interactive display